samuel12sam/BlueLightBlocker/README.md

-# What is Blue Light Blocker
+# :waning_crescent_moon: What is Blue Light Blocker
 This applet is the Linux Mint equivalent of '**Night Light**' (on Windows), and '**Night Shift**' (on macOS).

 <img alt="Night Light in Windows" src="https://github.com/user-attachments/assets/bc55a22c-b986-496c-b77e-b9e718308fd2" width="250" height="250">